nicolashery/nicolashery.com/_posts/2015-02-20-exploring-isomorphic-javascript.md

 We can also use the (undocumented) `React.withContext()` function (careful not to use it to replace `props` though).
 With it, every component has access to Fluxible's component `context` without having to pass it down as a property.

+**Update (2015-04-21):** `React.withContext()` is deprecated, but the React `context` feature is not going away.
+Fluxible now provides a `FluxibleComponent` that we use to wrap our top-level component, providing child components with Fluxible's context.

 I ended up putting `config` values in Fluxible plugins, since they also have `dehydrate`/`rehydrate` methods.
 For example, I have an `apiPlugin` that holds the `API_HOST` config value, read from an environment variable on the server, and sent to the client via the plugin's dehydrate method.

 The routing logic is executed by React Router.
-Checking authentication and redirecting is done through the `willTransitionTo` static method (at the time of writing I had to use [a fork of React Router](https://github.com/bobpace/react-router/tree/transitionContext) that supports passing the `context` to that method).
+Checking authentication and redirecting is done through the `willTransitionTo` static method (at the time of writing I had to use [a fork of React Router](https://github.com/rackt/react-router/pull/590) that supports passing the `context` to that method).

 The `fetchData` function takes as an argument the `routerState` that was passed to React Router's `router.run()` callback.
 Using `routerState.routes`,  an array of all handler components that will be rendered for that route, we can grab all the `fetchData` static methods from components that have one, and run them in parallel.